 Deborah M Costakos, MD

-- Assistant professor, the Medical College of Wisconsin
+- Professor of ophthalmology, Medical College of Wisconsin

-Dr. Costakos always knew she wanted to be a doctor.
-As a child, she saw her first surgery when a veterinarian let her watch an operation on her cat.
-As a teenager, Dr. Costakos developed appendicitis and convinced the surgeon to let her keep her appendix in a jar.
-In college, a genetics course sparked Dr. Costakos’ interest in metabolic diseases, which are sometimes diagnosed by eye findings.
-During her time as a genetic counselor, she was able to work with pediatric ophthalmologists to diagnose genetic diseases.
-Dr. Costakos was also involved in prenatal diagnosis and witnessed amazing advances in genetics and premature infant care.
-Now, she’s honored to care for premature babies and patients that have heritable disorders.
-She is privileged to have been taught and to teach clinical and surgical skills that help save and improve vision.
-Dr. Costakos loves being a part of a research and medical team working on innovation and advancements.
+I always knew I wanted to be a doctor.
+As a child, I saw my first surgery when a veterinarian let me watch an operation on my cat.
+As a teenager, I developed appendicitis and convinced the surgeon to let me keep my appendix in a jar.
+In college, a genetics course sparked my interest in metabolic diseases, which are sometimes diagnosed by eye findings.
+During my time as a genetic counselor, I was able to work with pediatric ophthalmologists to diagnose genetic diseases.
+I was also involved in prenatal diagnosis and witnessed amazing advances in genetics and premature infant care.
+Now, I am honored to care for premature babies and patients that have heritable disorders.
+I am privileged to be able to teach clinical and surgical skills that help save and improve vision.
+In 2019, I became Chair of the Department of Ophthalmology and Visual Sciences and am proud to lead a research and medical team working on innovation and advancements while taking the very best care of patients.

 Areas of Interest